 Think of yourself as a tease to the viewer, giving them a little hint, but not showing everything leaves a tantilising thought in the audience’s mind of wanting to know more.
 There is more skill and artistry in this approach than being obvious and explicit.

 While there are many fans of nude photography, some are put off when the images are more explicit and pornographic.
 Glamour photography touches more on these elements, but not fine art nudes.

 Tilt the camera to show off the curves of the body.
 Your job is to make every model look as amazing as the last.
 We said earlier that nude photography is about empowering the model and they may feel quite nervous about stripping off in front of a stranger so give them confidence in what you can do by showing them some of your favourite shots mid-shoot.

-A few times we’ve talked about respecting your model in this nude photography tutorial.
+A few times already we’ve talked about respecting your model.
 It’s vital that you create a friendly rapport as soon as you can without being overwhelming.

-- Show them some of your favourite shots during the shoot – this will bouy their confidence.
+● Show them some of your favourite shots during the shoot – this will buoy their confidence.

 But there will be a clause to all the model licenses on the final edited images provided to again be used in a similar way (but with no financial benefits being allowed).

 Make sure the model release states roughly how many edited images you expect to be able to give them and how long that will take.
 Obviously until you see all the photos back it’s impossible to give an exact number so it’s best to dramatically underestimate to cover your back.
 Quoting something like 10 photos would be fine.

 As a general point, model release forms need to be co-signed by a parent/guardian if the model is under 18.

 BUT you should never be shooting nude photography with anyone under 18 anyway.